Woody Point, Queensland: Education

 Founded in 1995, Southern Cross Catholic College is a private primary to Year 12 Catholic school (headquartered at Scarborough).
 The college has 4 campuses: Kippa-Ring Primary Campus, Scarborough Primary Campus, Scarborough Secondary Campus and Woody Point Secondary Campus.
 The school's current principal is Mr Chris Campbell (2022).
 The Woody Point campus is at 84 Collins Street.

 Woody Point Special School is a special primary school (Early Childhood to Year 6) for boys and girls at 85 Georgina Street.
 In 2018, the school had an enrolment of 86 students with 33 teachers (25 full-time equivalent) and 48 non-teaching staff (33 full-time equivalent).
 It includes an early childhood special education program.

 The nearest government mainstream primary schools are Humpybong State School in neighbouring Margate to the north and Clontarf Beach State School in neighbouring Clontarf to the west.
 The nearest government secondary school is Clontarf Beach State High School at Clontarf.

 Amenities

-Woody Point's current renovations include the construction of high-rise apartment buildings overlooking Bramble Bay, Moreton Bay, The Port of Brisbane and the Ted Smout Highway.
-Until recently, restaurants and cafes were very limited in the suburb, however currently Woody Point boasts some of the most highly rated and recognised restaurants on the Redcliffe Peninsula including The Belvedere Hotel, Maple Cafe and Butcher, Baker, Coffeemaker.

-The closest shopping centre is either Margate Village, some 2 km north or Bayside Plaza in Clontarf, some 3 km southwest.
-Woody Point accommodates localized convenience retail, a corner store, takeaways, a medical clinic and pharmacy & an Australian Post branch within its Woody Point Village.

 The Clontarf branch of the Queensland Country Women's Association meets at the corner of Victoria Avenue and Georgina Street.

 Bramble Bay Bowls Club is on the corner of Hornibrook Esplanade and Victoria Avenue.

 Eildon Croquet Club is on the corner of the Hornibrook Esplanade and Oxley Avenue.

-Other clubs on the point include the Redcliffe Outrigger Canoe Club and Humpybong Yacht Club.